alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings-2023.md

 ### What would you like to work on this week?

-* July PPIE session prep
+* ✅ July PPIE session prep
+	* Reflection from session is to work closely with speakers to review slides and content beforehand to better match content to the community
-* AutSPACEs meet up
+* ✅ AutSPACEs meet up
-* MOOP
+* ➡️ MOOP (ongoing)
+* ➡️ PPIE Newsletter
-* PPIE Newsletter + into formalized mailing list
+	* ✅ into formalized mailing list
-* Plain Lang Summaries merged
+* ✅ Plain Lang Summaries merged (PR [here](https://github.com/aim-rsf/community-management/pull/205))
+	* and added to Glossary (PR [here](https://github.com/aim-rsf/Glossary-of-Terms/pull/69)
-* GitHub fies organized ready to make the repo public
+* ✅ GitHub fies organized ready to make the repo public ([PR here](https://github.com/aim-rsf/community-management/pull/214))

 #### Where do you need help?